xhochy/xhochy.github.com/_posts/2016-02-24-use-akka-streams-to-extract-wikipedia-articles.md

 {% endhighlight %}

 With all the parts of the pipeline now implemented, we can plug them together.
-We need as the basis an `ActorSystem` and an `ActorMaterializer` and also import the default dispather into the current scope as implicts which will be picked up by the respective Akka Streams calls.
+We need as the basis an `ActorSystem` and an `ActorMaterializer` and also import the default dispatcher into the current scope as implicts which will be picked up by the respective Akka Streams calls.
-For the asyncronous tasks, we need to specify how much parallelism we want.
+For the asynchronous tasks, we need to specify how much parallelism we want.
 We simply default here to the number of available CPUs.

-For the pipeline, the first components we initialize are the input, i.e. the source, and the output, i.e. the `Sink` which is in our case a routine that stores the final articles on disk and counts the number of processed articles.
+For the pipeline, the first components we initialise are the input, i.e. the source, and the output, i.e. the `Sink` which is in our case a routine that stores the final articles on disk and counts the number of processed articles.
 To connect source and sink, we add the intermediate steps of the pipeline.
 The main step is the `guessType` function which we chain with `mapAsyncUnordered(numCPUs)` into the pipeline so that we run it several times in parallel.
 Afterwards, we apply a filter to only pass the articles about artists to the sink.